 Mental disorders are arguably the leading health problems that Canadian children and youth face from infancy onwards - based on the high numbers with disorders and the unacceptable service shortfalls.
 These shortfalls would not be tolerated for physical health problems in young people, such as cancer or diabetes, and should no longer be tolerated for mental health problems.
-To definitively address these needs, a coordinated and comprehensive population health strategy is required - promoting healthy development for all children and youth, preventing disorders for all those at risk, providing effective treatments for all those with established disorders, and monitoring outcomes across the population to ensure that BC's young people are flourishing and meeting their full potential.
+To definitively address these needs, a coordinated and comprehensive population health strategy is required - promoting healthy development for all children and youth, preventing disorders for all those at risk, providing effective treatments for all those with established disorders, and monitoring outcomes across the population to ensure that every young person is flourishing and meeting their full potential.
 To implement this strategy, the following steps are recommended:

-- 1. Provide a comprehensive range of evidence-based interventions at each stage of development, starting in early childhood and continuing through middle childhood and adolescence. - 2.
+- 1. Provide a comprehensive range of interventions starting in early childhood and continuing throughout middle childhood and adolescence. - 2.
 Triple investments in evidence-based treatment services to reduce symptoms and impairment among all children and youth with established mental disorders. - 3.
-Make equivalent investments in evidence-based prevention programs to reduce the prevalence of mental disorders in children and youth and to reduce the need for treatment services over time, starting with the four common preventable disorders (anxiety, substance use, conduct and depressive disorders). - 4.
+Make equivalent investments in evidence-based prevention programs to reduce the prevalence of mental disorders in children and youth and to reduce the need for treatment services over time, starting with the four common preventable disorders (anxiety, conduct, substance use and depressive disorders). - 4.
 Evaluate all new and existing treatment services and prevention programs to ensure that they are effective at reducing symptoms, impairment and disorders. - 5.
 Invest in new population data collection to monitor the prevalence of mental disorders among all children and youth in BC over time.

 While these steps may seem ambitious, improving the mental health of children and youth is one of the most important investments that any society can make.
-BC's present and future wellbeing depends on it.
+The present and future wellbeing of BC's children and youth depends on it.